lizadaly/windrift/README.md

 ## Multiplayer support

-One feature enabled by the built-in API backend is multiplayer support— specifically, using <a href="https://pusher.com/">Pusher</a> for WebSocket notifications between multiple users.
+One feature enabled by the built-in API backend is multiplayer support.
+Multiplayer support is in active development and is planned to use a database backend.

 ## To run